sinbad/spriterecolour/README.md

 #### Example: texture settings in Unity
-Click on the sprite texture, and in the Inspector, check the "Override for.." box and set the format to "Truecolor".
+Click on the sprite texture, and in the Inspector, check the "Override for.." box and set the format to "Truecolor" (or in Advanced mode, "ARGB 32 bit").

 You probably also want to make sure that the Packing Tag for the sprite is set to a value that is only shared by other sprites using recolouring.